mathkimchi/mathkimchi.github.io/README.md

   - [ ] Having a custom email domain as well would be pretty sick
 - [ ] Store visitor analytics
   - maybe this is lame

+### 2024/3/24

+I will add my actual projects to the json now.

+Later, I should have a way to differentiate the best projects from the rest, because I don't want to clutter the homepage.
+For now, I am just adding my best/favorite projects to the json.

+Also, idk if I already said this, but the build.rs trick to save the json only updates if you do `cargo clean`.

+I just went over my github and youtube channel and picked my favorites.

+I realized that jsonl is json but with comments and extra commas.
+I hope that serde supports jsonl.

+Serde doesn't, so I'm just going to use normal json.

+I wanted the videos to look bigger, so I followed: <https://help.viostream.com/frequently-asked-questions/how-do-i-make-an-iframe-embed-responsive/>.

+I added an optional github link.
+I also realized, I can split up the html into smaller chunks inside a single function through variables, without needing to make an entire functional or structural component in yew.
+It is pretty obvious, but I never thought of doing that.

+I think my site is finally at a bare minimum stage of being usable right now.
+It is still very ugly and I still have many more features I want to add, but it is getting somewhere.